Empire-Strikes-Back/Flula/readme.txt

 our runtime is jvm
 we consist of processes and queues - we consider core.async library a part of clojure language program

+no logos

+- we have no logos, our names - a word - define us

 no docs

 - we say no to docs